 So many factors play into choosing a kitchen floor: How much do you cook?
-Is it an open floor plan?
+Do you have an open floor plan?
 What’s the most durable?

-We’ve taken out the guesswork and chosen four flooring types that make the most sense for kitchens, and we explain why they are ideal.
+We’ve taken out the guesswork and chosen four flooring types that make the most sense for kitchens.

 - You don’t want your kitchen to look dated over time.